 2. Convincing Lead

 Those who write for news or newspapers will tell you that in news reporting, a lead has to gather important points from the story of news.
 Make no mistake, it’s an entirely different story when it comes to writing blogs or articles.
-When writing an article, the first paragraph which is the lead is critical.
+When writing an article, the first paragraph, which is the lead, is very critical.
 A good lead should make readers want to read the second paragraph.
 This is important because you want to draw their attention to the entire article.
 Once you get a perfect lead, you need to make sure there’s a good build-up so that readers will want to know more about the information.
 They will enjoy it once they understand the ideas.

 3. The Body of the article must be enlightening